please call: +31 (0)50 367 71 97

 Several websites refer to the northern region of the Netherlands as the most rural and unexplored area of the country, as well as being obscure among foreigners.
 However, there is much to do and see here in the provinces of Groningen, Friesland, and Drenthe.
 Every week of the year, there are different events, games, sights, activities, acts, offerings, competitions, displays, concerts, films, and specials.

 Each province has its own identity and its own signature cities.
 Groningen, the largest city in the north, is a lively student city with a well-known museum and much historic heritage.
-Friesland has Leeuwarden, which will be known as the European Capital of Culture in 2018.
+Friesland has Leeuwarden, which was the European Capital of Culture in 2018.
 Drenthe has Assen, home to the famous Dutch TT Circuit.

 There are also the five West Frisian Islands.
 Each island has something unique to offer.
 It is relatively easy to get there.